 Coronary Heart Disease What Is Coronary Heart Disease?

 Coronary artery disease affects the larger coronary arteries on the surface of the heart.
-Another type of heart disease, called coronary microvascular disease, affects the tiny arteries in the heart muscle.
+Another type of heart disease, called coronary microvascular disease, affects the tiny arteries within the heart muscle.
 Coronary microvascular disease is more common in women.

-If you have coronary heart disease, you may need heart-healthy lifestyle changes, medicines, surgery, or a combination of these approaches to your condition and prevent serious problems.
+If you have coronary heart disease, you may need heart-healthy lifestyle changes, medicines, surgery, or a combination of these approaches to manage your condition and prevent serious problems.